 The people I encountered had big hearts, and open minds.
 Never once did I have a hard time finding vegan food to enjoy and restaurants were more than accommodating.
 The food was made with love and the portions were big.
 Below are pictures from La Esperanza, we ate here quite a few times and were never disappointed.
 (The pesto, avocado toast was amazing!)

-My biggest take away from observing how they do business in Sayulita, is the sense of community and trust that they share.
+My biggest take away from observing how they do business in Sayulita is the sense of community and trust that they share.
 It's not uncommon to hear someone say "don't worry, you can pay me tomorrow when you see me" even with tourists whom they had just met.
-With a population of approximately 6,000 (and growing), it's no wonder reputation plays such an important role, trust is seen as form of currency and everyone looks out for their fellow neighbour.
+With a population of approximately 6,000 (and growing), it's no wonder reputation plays such an important role, trust is a form of currency and everyone looks out for their fellow neighbour.